SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Type inference is the ability for a compiler to automatically deduce the type of a particular expression when it compiles your code, just by examining the values you provide.

+Type inference means that Swift requires far fewer type declarations than languages such as C or Objective-C.
+Named values are still explicitly-typed, but much of the work of specifying their type is done for you.

 Type inference is particularly useful when you declare a constant or variable with an initial value.
 This is often done by assigning a :newTerm:`literal value` (or :newTerm:`literal`)